-Q+Art: Artist April Flanders Facilitates a Conversation Between Art and Science
+Environmental Artist April Flanders Facilitates a Conversation Between Art and Science [Interview]

-April Flanders wants to facilitate a conversation between art and science.
+April Flanders wants to facilitate a conversation between science and art.
 “Both [fields] strive to describe the visible and invisible world around us,” she writes in her artist statement.
 Based in North Carolina’s remote Appalachian region, the interdisciplinary artist creates deceptively colorful paper works that scrutinize the environmental effects of globalization.

 One such effect is the risk posed by invasive species.
-An avid naturalist, Flanders creates large-scale paper installations informed by her research of the latest scientific reports.
+An avid naturalist, April works with environmental research groups, creating large-scale paper installations informed by the latest scientific reports.
 Her recent work looks at the damage caused by organisms, plant or animal, introduced to non-native ecosystems through human intervention, accidental or otherwise.
 Quite often, it happens on purpose.
 Cane toads famously invaded Australia in the 1930s after sugarcane growers unleashed the bug-eating amphibians into their fields, hoping to save the crop from beetle larvae.
 They quickly became pests, multiplying uncontrollably and poisoning predators across Australia, where they continue to spread.

 In Today’s Q+Art Interview…